Health libraryBack to health library

 Pancreatitis can interfere with your body's ability to digest food and use nutrients.

 Pancreatitis is the inflammation of the pancreas, a small grayish-pink gland that sits behind the stomach.
-About 6 inches long, the pancreas secretes enzymes that help the body break down fats, proteins and carbohydrates from food.
+About 6 inches long, the pancreas secretes enzymes that help the body break down fats, proteins and carbohydrates from food, according to the American Cancer Society.
 It also secretes insulin and glucagon, hormones that play a vital role in providing fuel for the body by processing sugars in the bloodstream.

 Pancreatitis may be short term (acute) and last only a few days or long term (chronic).
 Either form of pancreatitis can be life-threatening.

 Why it happens